larsmunaf/automatic_trigger/README.md

 node reporter_truffle.js
 ```

-On the first container, there should be `wrote anomaly score` printed on the screen.
+On the first container, there should be constantly `wrote anomaly score` printed on the screen.
 The second container prints event values only if they are less than 50.